gavinhoward/bc/manuals/development.md

 ### ClangFormat

-I attempted twice to use [ClangFormat][24] to impose a standard, machine-useful style on `bc`.
-Both failed.
+I attempted three times to use [ClangFormat][24] to impose a standard, machine-useful style on `bc`.
+All three failed.
 Otherwise, the style in this repo would be more consistent.

 ## Repo Structure